The Basics of Wrongful Death Claims in Missouri

 death of a person death of a loved one wrongful death Missouri

-• funeral and burial expenses
+• Funeral and burial expenses

-• medical bills related to the deceased person’s final injury or illness
+• Medical bills related to the deceased person’s final injury or illness

-• value of wages and benefits the deceased would likely have earned if he or she had lived
+• Value of wages and benefits the deceased would likely have earned if he or she had lived

-• the “reasonable value of the services, consortium, companionship, comfort, instruction, guidance, counsel, training, and support” the deceased person provided to surviving family members.
+• The “reasonable value of the services, consortium, companionship, comfort, instruction, guidance, counsel, training, and support” the deceased person provided to surviving family members.

 CONTACT US FOR A FREE REVIEW OF YOUR CASE

-If you would like to receive news and blog updates on a regular basis, sign up to receive our email newsletter.
+If you would like to receive news and blog updates regularly, sign up to receive our email newsletter.
 Your email address will only be used to send you our newsletter and respond to inquiries.

 SIGN UP FOR NEWSLETTER

 Past results afford no guarantee of future results and each case is different and is judged on its own merits.
-The choice of a lawyer is an important decision and should not be based solely upon advertisements.
+The choice of a lawyer is an important decision and should not be based solely on advertisements.

-Editor’s Note: This post was originally published April 10, 2020.
-It was reviewed on September 27, 2023, and updated for content and accuracy.
+Editor’s Note: This post was originally published on April 10, 2020.
+It was reviewed on September 27, 2023, and again on March 25, 2025, for content and accuracy and re-published.